Last Updated on April 28, 2023 by Larissa

 4. Copenhagen Botanical Gardens

-Located near Rosenborg Palace and Norreport station, the Botanical Gardens are part of a large park in the heart of Copenhagen.
+Located near Rosenborg Palace and Norreport station, the Botanical Gardens are part of a large park in the heart of Copenhagen and one of many famous landmarks in Denmark.
 Start at the southwestern gate and make a slow loop clockwise through the park for the best effect.
 You’ll find wonderful flower beds, a beautiful lake, and rich green spaces.
 In the center, you’ll come upon the old greenhouse built in 1874 which is open to the public.
 Once inside, don’t miss the stairwell up to the dome for an enjoyable view!

 The gardens are home to more than 600 species of Danish plants and a tree that dates back to 1806.
 Depending on the season you can also find a number of beautiful butterflies populating the north wing.
 Wind down your walk with a stroll along the small lake.
 There’s also a lovely café situated right next to the Greenhouse if you decide your feet need a rest.